 Science NetLinks Collections are resource lists compiled around a theme or topic.
 They may include lessons, tools, Science Updates, or other Science NetLinks content as well as additional resources from trusted sites that support or enhance the Collection theme.

 Science NetLinks Science News is the place to go to get the latest news on what’s happening in the world of science.
-It includes several dynamic features that provide links to articles from ScienceNOW and Science for Kids as well as the latest Science Update, Mystery Image, Science Blog, and Thinkfinity Community discussion.
+It includes several dynamic features that provide links to articles from ScienceNOW as well as the latest Science Update, Mystery Image, and the Science NetLinks blog posts.
 Science News is updated frequently to stay fresh and relevant to science educators and students.

 Science Updates are 60-second radio programs presenting current science research, as well as responses to questions phoned in to the Science Update hotline (1-800-WHY-ISIT).
 Science NetLinks Science Update lessons include suggestions for using the research in the K-12 classroom, as well as the transcript and an MP3 file for playback.